Frequently Asked Questions

 In terms of open roads - we close roads as they become snow-covered or saturated with moisture for two reasons: for public safety and to protect the road surface from rutting and damage caused by vehicle traffic in wet weather.
 We anticipate closing roads for the winter as weather conditions change.
 These roads once closed are closed to ALL MOTORIZED TRAFFIC including ATVs.

 In terms of using your ATV or vehicle for game retrieval it is your responsibility to obey posted restrictions, such as any cross-country travel closures as they are signed on the ground.
-Information on these areas is available at all three Forest Service offices in Flagstaff.
 Where cross-country motorized travel is allowed we require that people ride safely and responsibly and attempt to avoid causing any damage to the landscape including ruts and damage to vegetation.

 Yes.
 Most National Forest roads are constructed and maintained for use by prudent drivers in high clearance vehicles (such as pickup trucks, sport utility vehicles, and commercial trucks) as opposed to ordinary passenger cars.
 Speed of travel is not usually a consideration in design of "high clearance" roads.
 Different skills are needed to drive these roads than are needed to drive down the highway in the family sedan.